 Cross over the Irish Sea and venture into Northern Ireland that's full of mountains, glens, heritage sites and some of the most bracing coastlines in Britain.
 Visit the capital, Belfast where you'll find the Titanic Belfast Museum and other cultural attractions.
 Brave the elements in search of Giant's along the famous Causeway and join in the Craic with the locals.

-Short breaks don't just have to revolve around summer, the UK offers a great range of Christmas Markets and events right on your doorstep with local departure points.
+Weekend breaks by coach are a great way to get a taste of a UK destination or experience an event.
+Short coach holiday breaks don't just have to revolve around summer, the UK offers a great range of Christmas Markets and events right on your doorstep with local departure points.

 To find you next short break simply choose your departure town, search by destination as to where you would like to go and see the amazing range of coach holidays available.
 If you are unsure of where your nearest departure point or departure region is don't hesitate to contact us.

-To help you have an enjoyable holiday in the UK, take a look at these useful tips and advice provided by the Foreign and Commonwealth Office (FCO):
+To help you have an enjoyable holiday in the UK & Ireland, please take a look at these useful tips and advice provided by the Foreign and Commonwealth Office: